-On August 21, 2019, Council adopted a progressive Leaf Blower Ordinance that prohibits the use of all gas-powered leaf blowers citywide.
+On August 21, 2019, Council adopted a progressive new Leaf Blower Ordinance that prohibits the use of all gas-powered leaf blowers citywide by January 2020.
 During consideration and adoption of the ordinance, the City conducted public outreach in both English and Spanish, knowing that many landscapers that operate in the City are predominantly Spanish speaking.
 In conjunction with the adoption of the leaf blower ordinance, Council created a rebate program for residents and businesses to facilitate a more affordable and equitable transition to electric powered leaf blowers.
-The rebate program ended on May 1st, 2020 and distributed rebates to 32 businesses and 154 residents.
+Residents are eligible for rebates up to 40% of the purchase price and not exceeding \$100 per person.
+Commercial Operators are eligible for rebates up to 40 percent of the purchase price and not exceeding \$200 per operator.

 The City continues to address equity in community planning though existing housing programs including the Section 8 Housing Program and the Community Development Block Grant Program.
 Since 1995 the City of Encinitas Housing Authority (EHA) has operated a Section 8 Rental Assistance Program.
 The Section 8 program offers financial rental assistance to very low-income Encinitas households through a voucher-based program.
 The program is very popular with an ongoing wait list.
 Since 2011, the City has managed a Community Development Block Grant (CDBG) Program.
-The program facilitates the administration of federal funding for housing related projects to create a suitable living environment, to provide decent housing, or to create economic opportunities for low-to-moderate-income households and communities.
+The program facilitates the administration of federal funding for housing related projects and create a suitable living environment, to provide decent housing, or to create economic opportunities for low-to-moderate-income households and communities.